telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 ### Templates

 The Grid supports a lot of user-customizable templates.
 You can define the `rowTemplate` if you want to completely customize the way each row is displayed, or define individual cell templates by adding a `template` property to your column definitions.
 The difference from applying plain Kendo is that when the Grid is created with the AngularJS directive, the templates can contain live `\{\{angular\}\}` bits.
-Both `rowTemplate` and `columns.template` are compiled with AngularJS in a scope containing a `dataItem` variable, which points to the data model of the current item.
+The `rowTemplate`, `columns.template` and `columns.groupFooterTemplate` are compiled with AngularJS in a scope containing a `dataItem` variable, which points to the data model of the current item.
+The `dataItem` in a `groupFooterTemplate` is an object with fields and their corresponding aggregates.

 The example below demonstrates how to set the Grid row template (`rowTemplate`) in AngularJS via markup.
 It is also possible to define it in the Grid options object, as when not using Angular.